dpan331/Skr0utz_scraper/README.md

 <br/>

 ## Google sheet (front-end)
-For better comprehension and visualization of the retrieved information, the data from resultsList.csv can be passed to the Google Spreadsheet's sheet "raw". *Here you will find the downloaded version (in .xlsx format) of the Google Spreadsheet.*
+For better comprehension and visualization of the retrieved information, the data from resultsList.csv can be passed to the Google Spreadsheet's sheet "raw". *Here you will find the downloaded version (in .xlsx format) of the Google Spreadsheet.
+Thus certain formulas in some cells do not operate.*

 <br/> By following the "instructions" sheet, the data are processed and provided elegantly in the "analysis" sheet.
 Specifically, **the user defines his/her shop name and & to 3 competitors, and the model provides a comparative price analysis.**